StreamCo/cloud-coding-challenge/README.md

 # Notes:
 ==============================

-* Again, completing the basic goal in a working, reliable, reproducible way is preferable to completing any of the additional challenges.
+* Again, completing the basic goal in an automated, working, reliable, reproducible way is preferable to completing any of the additional challenges.
 * Note that the hello_app Node.js code in this repo is intentionally broken and needs to be fixed before using.
 * Self signed SSL certificates are OK.